sadafes/Room-homepage/README.md

 ### What I learned

-I had a lot of challenges with flex and grid.
-I was able to change the style of the items using JavaScript.
+I had a lot of challenges with flex and grid.It would have been impossible without using the grid.
+I tried to pay attention to the details of the design.